Gulwal

 Gulwal is a branch of the Suleiman Khel subgroup of the Pashtun people.
-They are Sunni Muslims who live in western Afghanistan, South Waziristan Zarmelan, and in Punjab, India and have subbranches, such as Shahbuzar, Mamrez Khan Shahbuzarg, kalakhel, gadami malak kalakhel Pachak, Azikkhel, and Ashiqkhel.
+Predominantly Sunni Muslims who live in western Afghanistan, South Waziristan Zarmelan, and Punjab in India and have subbranches, such as Shahbuzarg. kalakhel.
+Pachak, Azikkhel, and Ashiqkhel.
 They are not influenced by modernisation and their literacy rate is very low, but is increasing.
 The group also has its own unique customs and culture.

+The clan's name, sometimes spelled as Zlikhil or Zlikhan, traces back to two sons of Zlikhan: Mamriz Khan and Fatah Khan.
+Mamriz Khan had two sons, Amir Khan and Kashmir Khan.
+Amir Khan's descendants include Sawan Khan, Dugai/Fazl Khan, Shirap Khan, Gwalim Khan, and Kalat Khan.
+On the other hand, Kashmir Khan's lineage comprises Khushhal Khan, Jag Khan, Kako Khan/ghalai, and umar khan.
+The progeny of Mamrizkhel and Fatah Khan include Naaw Khan and Aajib Khan, among others.
+The lineage can be summarized as follows (numbers represent generational position):